 HOME TARTAN HISTORY KILT HISTORY WEARING KILT GALLAECIA

 This page is about Kilt, a knee-length male skirt.
-If you are looking for information about tartan (a pattern consisting of criss-crossed horizonal and vertical bands in multiple colours), visit the page History of Tartan.
+If you are looking for information about tartan (a pattern consisting of criss-crossed horizonal and vertical bands in multiple colours), please visit History of Tartan.

 This page contains the following sections: